AngeloGalav/image-processing-and-computer-vision/2023-03-09 - Filters - Gaussian, Median and Bilateral.md

 Advanced non-linear filter to accomplish _denoising of Gaussian-like noise_ without blurring the image (aka _edge preserving_ smoothing)
 ![[window_bilateral.png]]
 ![[output_bilateral.png]]
-In particular:
+[the image is wrong: it should be inverted -> s depends on spatial distance, r on pixel intensity] In particular:
 ![[formulas_expanded.png]]